simranjots/tindog-website/README.md

 # tindog-website
-A website for dog to meet new and interesting  dogs nearby.
+A website for dogs to meet new and interesting  dogs nearby.